-The beautiful story of a mom who wrote a letter to a doctor who had recommended she get an abortion is now going viral.
-Courtney Baker is the courageous mother who not only chose life for her daughter, Emersyn Faith, but also answered the call to let the specialist know that she is more than happy that she did not succumb to the pressure to abort her baby just because of a prenatal diagnosis of Down Syndrome.
+Courtney Baker is a courageous mother who not only chose life for her daughter, Emersyn Faith, but also answered the call to let the specialist know that she is more than happy that she did not succumb to the pressure to abort her baby just because of a prenatal diagnosis of Down Syndrome.

 After Ms. Baker mailed the letter to her doctor, it was shared on the Parker Myles Facebook page.
-Since then ABC News picked up the story and currently this amazing story that demonstrates the beauty that can be found in all life is trending on social media.
+Eventually, ABC News picked up the story.

 At only 15 months old, the life of little Emersyn Faith is already touching the hearts of millions.
 We can’t wait to see what God has planned for her future!
 Our prayers are with this family as they continue to be a witness to the joy that all life brings.

 This is the most beautiful recitation of Psalm 139

 A friend recently told me of when her prenatal specialist would see her child during her sonograms, he would comment, “He’s perfect.”
 Once her son was born with Down syndrome, she visited that same doctor.
 He looked at her little boy and said, “I told you.
 He’s perfect.”

 Her story tore me apart.
 While I was so grateful for my friend’s experience, it filled me with such sorrow because of what I should have had.
 I wish you would have been that doctor.